Rights, capacity and knowledge

 CAP is an independent, self-governed group consisting of over 40 members of Indigenous Peoples and Local Communities from the seven socio-cultural subregions of the world.
 CAP works to bring equity and integrity to the biodiversity credit market by:

-- Identifying the risks and opportunities for Indigenous Peoples and Local Communities associated with biodiversity credits
+• Identifying the risks and opportunities for Indigenous Peoples and Local Communities associated with biodiversity credits

-- Ensuring Indigenous People’s and Local Communities’ rights and traditional knowledge are respected, including the right to self-determination and legal processes such as Free, Prior and Informed Consent (FPIC)
+• Ensuring Indigenous People’s and Local Communities’ rights and traditional knowledge are respected, including the right to self-determination and legal processes such as Free, Prior and Informed Consent (FPIC)

-- Supporting funding for and building the capacity of Indigenous Peoples and Local Communities in their role as nature’s frontline stewards
+• Supporting funding for and building the capacity of Indigenous Peoples and Local Communities in their role as nature’s frontline stewards

 The current secretariat of the CAP is the International Institute for Environment and Development (IIED), with support from the Biodiversity Credit Alliance (BCA).
+The CAP’s ToRs can be viewed here.

 Moving in step with Mother Nature

-CAP has drafted the paper Recommendations of Indigenous Peoples and Local Communities on Biodiversity Credits, which is a must-read for any stakeholder thinking of entering the emerging market in biodiversity credits.
-The paper highlights both the risks, and the opportunities intrinsic to nature markets, as well as the need to learn from challenges experienced by the carbon market.
+CAP has drafted the paper Recommendations on Biodiversity Credits, which is a must-read for any stakeholder thinking of entering the emerging market in biodiversity credits.